 It might have something to do with the shape and construction of both types of vehicles.
 SUVs have a classic body-on-frame style or a car-type construction used in crossovers.
 Safety experts theorize that the minivan’s structure absorbs energy better than SUVs, thus protecting the passengers inside.

-Another theory is that having more interior room in a minivan is also a factor.
+Having more interior room in a minivan is also a factor.
 In the event of a crash, those who are inside can move around more without hitting each other or parts of the vehicle.
-And due to the propensity to rollovers, SUVs are up 30% more likely to cause injury.
-The high center of gravity could also be a cause for accidents to happen.
+And due to the propensity to rollovers, SUVs are up to 30% more likely to cause injury.
+The high center of gravity could also cause accidents to happen.

 Is an SUV better than a minivan?

 This question is a little tricky to answer.
 It’s like trying to decide if pizza is better than ice cream.
 Everyone has their preference.
-When it comes to choosing a vehicle, the answer is going to be different because situations and circumstances are different.
-I personally prefer the look and feel of SUVs, but I’m usually only traveling with my partner and our dog.
-But if we added a bunch of our friends and their children into the mix, it would be a completely different story.
+When it comes to choosing a vehicle, the answer will be different because situations and circumstances are different.

-I hope this post has given you some useful information when deciding between a minivan or SUV for your trip.
-These are definitely two very different classes of vehicles, each with their own advantages and drawbacks.
-It’ important to note the differences and think about how they apply to your particular situation.
-Whether you choose an SUV or minivan for your vacation, it’s imperative that both the driver and their travel companions are comfortable and happy.
+We hope this post has given you some useful information when deciding between a minivan or SUV for your trip.
+These are definitely two very different classes of vehicles, each with its own advantages and drawbacks.
+It’s important to note the differences and think about how they apply to your particular situation.